-The project team worked in closely with Disability Services.
-Inspera Assessment helped to facilitate this with their in-built functionality that includes a wide range of dedicated accessibility features such as zooming, text-to-speech, font-sizing, as well as facilitating the use of external adaptive technology, such as screen readers.
+The project team worked closely with Disability Services.
+Inspera Assessment helped to facilitate this with their in-built functionality that includes a wide range of dedicated accessibility features, such as zooming, text-to-speech, font-sizing, as well as facilitating the use of external adaptive technology, such as screen readers.

 The two pilots in 2019 included 1,162 students in 18 courses within the Faculty of Law and the Wellington School of Business and Government, and included students in their second year of study to those doing their Master of Business Administration (MBA).

-The adoption rate for digital exams with students has been high – with 90 percent of students across both pilots – choosing to do their exam/s digitally.
+The adoption rate for digital exams with students has been high – with 90% of students across both pilots – choosing to do their exam/s digitally.
 The exams were successfully delivered with no loss of internet or IT infrastructure issues.
-The University had a 100 percent submission rate for students undertaking their exam digitally.
+The University had a 100% submission rate for students undertaking their exam digitally.

-Digital exams received high satisfaction ratings, with 86 percent of students rating their overall digital exam experience and their experience on the day as good, very good or excellent.
-80 percent of students also agreed or strongly agreed that they would recommend digital exams to other students.
+Digital exams received high satisfaction ratings, with 86% of students rating their overall digital exam experience and their experience on the day as good, very good, or excellent.
+80% of students also agreed or strongly agreed that they would recommend digital exams to other students.

-For the Victoria University of Wellington it’s important to meet the growing expectations for digital assessment, and to be at the forefront of the change to digital exams in tertiary education.
-The University focuses on implementing and continuing improving a change programme to provide students and staff with sufficient support to move from paper to digital examinations.
+For the Victoria University of Wellington, it’s important to meet the growing expectations for digital assessment and to be at the forefront of the change to digital exams in tertiary education.
+The University focuses on implementing and continually improving a change programme to provide students and staff with sufficient support to move from paper to digital examinations.